paulremo/NRPMHandbook/02_NRPMHandbook/mechanical/handbook/reliability_prediction/structural_models_equations.md

-As an alternative, $g_{1}$ and $g_{2}$ may also be combined into a single limit state function by making use of an interaction model, as described e.g. by {cite:t}`mec-TEC-MCS`.
+As an alternative, $g_{1}$ and $g_{2}$ may also be combined into a single limit state function by making use of an interaction model, as described e.g. by {cite:p}`mec-TEC-MCS`.
 Note, however, that these models are generally developed for a specific crack geometry, e.g. assuming a through crack in an infinite plate.
 Hence, the applicability to the crack under consideration shall be assessed when using an interaction